dhurlburtusa/shortcuts/ionic/ionic-notes.md

 **One codebase, running everywhere**

 Ionic is the only mobile app stack that enables web developers to build apps for all major app stores and the mobile web from a single codebase.
 And with [Adaptive Styling](https://ionicframework.com/docs/theming/platform-styles), Ionic apps look and feel at home on every device.

+## Environment Setup

+Node and npm are the only requirements.

+**Terminal**

+- Recommends using the built-in terminals.
+- Git Bash (from git-scm.com) does not support TTY interactivity and is not supported by Ionic.